igor-chalenko/doxypress-cmake/doc/source/api.rst

 ----------

 **PROJECT_FILE**
-    JSON project file that `Doxypress` uses as input.
+    JSON project file that `DoxyPress` uses as input.
 Antwerp will read this file during CMake configuration phase, update it accordingly, write the updated file back, and use the result as actual configuration.
 See :ref:`Algorithm description` for a detailed description of what the package